sighingnow/jekyll-gitbook/README.md

 [Testing your GitHub Pages site locally with Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll) - GitHub

+## Full-text search

+The jekyll-gitbook theme support a "Search" page that enables visitors to search contents from the whole site.
+The search functionality is powered by [jekyll-tipue-search][5] can you can try it from:

+[https://sighingnow.github.io/jekyll-gitbook/search/?q=generated](https://sighingnow.github.io/jekyll-gitbook/search/?q=generated)

 ## How to generate TOC

 The jekyll-gitbook theme leverages [jekyll-toc][4] to generate the *Contents* for the page.
 The TOC feature is not enabled by default.
 To use the TOC feature, modify the TOC configuration in `_config.yml`:

-## Search

-The jekyll-gitbook theme support a "Search" page that enables visitors to search contents from the whole site.
-The search functionality is powered by [jekyll-tipue-search][5] can you can try it from:

-[https://sighingnow.github.io/jekyll-gitbook/search/?q=generated](https://sighingnow.github.io/jekyll-gitbook/search/?q=generated)

 ```yaml
 toc: